Get Tangem

 Blog_DeFi.png

 Traditional fiat money is governed by central banks and other financial institutions controlled by specific states.
-In most countries around the world, it isn’t possible to create an anonymous bank account.
-In fact, many of them will require not only personal data, but also biometrics in order to open an account.
-On most DeFi platforms, the identity verification procedure – the principle of KYC, or know your customer – is either redundant or optional.
+In most countries, creating an anonymous bank account is impossible.
+Many of them will require personal data and biometrics to open an account.
+On most DeFi platforms, the identity verification procedure — the principle of KYC or knowing your customer — is either redundant or optional.

 With centralized financial systems, there is always the risk that the entity looking after your money – a bank, for example – may freeze it.
-With DeFi, the parties to financial transactions interact on the basis of smart contracts.
-This means that the fulfilment of all previously agreed conditions of a given agreement by both parties is monitored by a mathematical algorithm.
+With DeFi, the parties to financial transactions interact based on smart contracts.
+This means that the fulfillment of all previously agreed conditions of a given agreement by both parties is monitored by a mathematical algorithm.

-Of course, DeFi doesn’t preclude the involvement of intermediaries such as banks or exchanges in transactions, but it isn’t essential to how they function.
-It’s also worth pointing out that the principle of decentralization isn’t completely universal in the crypto sector.
-There are also centralized players in the cryptocurrency market, including for example the Binance crypto exchange.
+Of course, DeFi doesn't preclude the involvement of intermediaries such as banks or exchanges in transactions, but it isn't essential to how they function.
+It's also worth pointing out that the principle of decentralization isn't completely universal in the crypto sector.
+There are also centralized players in the cryptocurrency market, such as the Binance crypto exchange.
 These exchanges, just like traditional financial institutions, can block the crypto assets of their users and impose other restrictions.

-What is DeFi, what are its key elements and how does it work?
+What is DeFi, its essential elements, and how does it work?

-DeFi is a financial system implemented within the crypto industry and represented by a large number of decentralized platforms, which are to a greater or lesser degree interconnected.
+DeFi is a financial system implemented within the crypto industry and represented by many decentralized platforms, which are interconnected to a greater or lesser degree.

-At the core of decentralized finance is the idea of creating a replacement for the traditional system of financial organizations (banks, investment funds, exchanges etc.) on the blockchain, based on the principle of decentralization.
-This system is managed by the people who use crypto assets themselves and, unlike the world of fiat, doesn’t have a central governing body.
+At the core of decentralized finance is the idea of replacing the traditional system of financial organizations (banks, investment funds, exchanges, etc.) on the blockchain, based on the principle of decentralization.
+This system is managed by the people who use crypto assets themselves and, unlike the world of fiat, doesn't have a central governing body.

 DeFi projects are open source, and all financial transactions are carried out using blockchain-based solutions.

 • DeFi platforms.
-These are blockchain projects that allow users to buy, sell and exchange coins and DeFi tokens, borrow and lend, deposit crypto, invest in crypto projects, receive a passive income, and carry out other financial transactions with crypto assets.
+These blockchain projects allow users to buy, sell, and exchange coins and DeFi tokens, borrow and lend, deposit crypto, invest in crypto projects, receive a passive income, and carry out other financial transactions with crypto assets.

-• Crypto wallets.
-Wallets in the form of software user interfaces are used in order to manage crypto assets stored on the blockchain.
-There are a number of different kinds of crypto wallets: hot wallets that are constantly connected to the internet; cold wallets which are offline; custodial wallets where the private keys are stored by a service provider, such as a centralized exchange; and non-custodial wallets where the private keys are completely controlled by their owner and are inaccessible to anyone else.
-Tangem Wallet is a cold, non-custodial wallet.
+Custodial wallets, where the private keys are stored by a service provider, such as a centralized exchange, and non-custodial wallets, where the private keys are completely controlled by their owner and are inaccessible to anyone else.

-DeFi doesn’t have a single point of failure, intermediary fees are significantly lower than in traditional finance, and financial services are available to people from different parts of the world.
+DeFi doesn't have a single point of failure; intermediary fees are significantly lower than in traditional finance, and financial services are available to people worldwide.

 Advantages and disadvantages of DeFi